ghaliarose89/-e-commerce/README.md

 ## Usage:
 After installing npm and running the Server, Open Insomnia and write the routes:
 /api/categories to access all categories
-/api/products to access all categories
+/api/products to access all products
-/api/tags to access all categories
+/api/tags to access all tags
+like the following snip:

 ![snip](assets/snip.JPG)